 While web- and e-mail-based communication is both effective and desirable to many interested in the agency's work, not everyone in the TPO planning area has access to computers or smart phones.
-Plans and documents will continue to be made available through the TPO office and county libraries.
-If staff is made aware that a citizen wants to access an online tool or plan, accommodations can be made to print, mail, and discuss the needed document.
+Plans and documents will continue to be made available through the TPO office.
+If staff is made aware that a resident wants to access an online tool or plan, accommodations can be made to print, mail, and discuss the needed document.